devanlai/dap42/README.md

 The default method to upload new firmware is via [dfu-util](http://dfu-util.sourceforge.net/).
 The Makefile includes the `dfuse-flash` target to invoke dfu-util. dfu-util automatically detaches the dap42 firmware and uploads the firmware through the on-chip bootloader.

+### STM32F103
+The dap42 firmware can experimentally also target the STM32F103 chip.
+The CDC UART is connected to `PB6` (the `SWIM` pin on certain STLink/v2 knockoff designs) as an RX-only input.

+To flash directly without a bootloader:

+    make clean
+    make TARGET=STM32F103
+    make TARGET=STM32F103 flash

 ## Usage
 ### OpenOCD
 The dap42 firmware has been tested with gdb and OpenOCD on STM32F042 (of course), STM32F103, and LPC11C14 targets.